 well as earlier concerns such as the Civil War draft.
 Apparently this was not a feature that the market felt justified the extra cost.

 Less than 100 Hollar locks were made in two design formats of which only two of each

 format are known to survive.
 Given the many similarities in the case design and the fact

 that Hollar's movements were interchangeable with Yale's, and indeed the

-Model 1 was equipped with Yale insignia movements, there must have been some cooperation between these two firms.
+Model 1 was equipped with Yale insignia movements, the locks were certainly

 Just as Hollar designed, but did not fabricate safes and vaults, it appears

 that this too was the case with its time lock.
 Later Yale would help out

 another new entrant into the time lock market,

 numbered M.H.
 69, M.H.
 70, M.H.
 71, M.H.
 72. The M.H. designation for the 'M' size and 'H'